CaptainCrowbar/rs-range/docs/index.md

 * Args -- The arguments taken by the algorithm, excluding the input and output ranges.
 * Pipeline -- The input and output range types, when the algorithm is used in pipeline mode.
-    * e.g. `FR -> R` indicates that the algorithm takes a range of at least forward category as input, and returns a range of the same category
+    * e.g. `FR -> R` indicates that the algorithm takes a range of at least forward category as input, and returns a range of the same category.
 * Reflex -- The input range type, when the algorithm is used in reflex mode.
     The output in reflex mode is always a reference to the modified input.